-While the likes of the mystery-solving Great Dane, Scooby Doo, and the classic romance of The Lady and a Tramp bring all the lovable qualities of our canine pets to life, nothing compares to the real thing.
+While the likes of the mystery-solving Great Dane, Scooby-Doo, and the classic romance of The Lady and a Tramp bring all the lovable qualities of our canine pets to life, nothing compares to the real thing.
 Not even Snoopy.
 As faithful and loving animals, dogs have long been a favorite companion.
-And while humble and selfless at heart, they often find ways into the spotlight, gaining the affection and adoration of the public, and that's what inspired a list of most famous dogs in history.
+And while humble and selfless at heart, they often find ways into the spotlight, gaining the affection and adoration of the public, and that's what inspired a list of the most famous dogs in history.

 You may have already seen and know a few of these celebrities.
 Not surprisingly, some of the most famous dogs in history have graced the silver screen, seen wartime, been key counterparts in our scientific discoveries, and helped our servicemen in times of trouble.

 10 Most Famous Dogs in History